bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

        1. Let's not recreate the AWS key pair.
 Change the value of **create_private_key** to **false** in the **molecule/default/vars/main.yml** file.
-       1. The only problem now is that we have created the vm, but we need to destroy the vm after the molecule tests.
-This is where we have to change the **destroy.yaml**.
+       1. We have created the vm, but we need to destroy the vm after the molecule tests.
+This is where we have to change the **destroy.yml**.

        1. Add the following contents to the end of the **destroy.yml** file.